Sign up to our newsletter

 We encourage everybody to enter and pay online as it is much faster and more secure.
 Please contact us if you are having difficulties with online payment.

-You will be notified by email in August 2020.
-This will include instructions for when you need to deliver your work to Scarborough Art Gallery.
+You will be notified by email in early Spring 2023.
+This will include instructions for when you need to deliver your work to the launch gallery.

-All prizewinners will be announced at the Preview of the Prize Exhibition at Scarborough Art Gallery on the evening of Friday 18th September 2020.
+All prizewinners will be announced at the Preview of the Prize Exhibition shortly after the judges have made their decisions.

 Sold works will remain hung until the end of the exhibition at that particular venue.
 If your work is sold, you will be asked to supply images of similar artwork from which New Light can select a replacement for the further touring exhibitions.
 If New Light feels a comparable work is not available, the sold work will not be replaced for the subsequent legs of the exhibition tour.